by Tommy H. Thomason

 Super Fox

 I had heard about the increase in the inlet size on the Super Fox, but for a long time assumed that it was an interior change because it is so subtle.
 From the side, it is very difficult to discern the exterior bulge because the depth of the inlet did not change, at least not on the outside.
-The Blue Angels' A-4s were Super Foxes, but I defy you to see the bigger inlet in this picture of No. 5 doing the dirty roll on takeoff:
+The Blue Angels' A-4s were Super Foxes, but I defy you to see the bigger inlet in this picture of No. 5 beginning the dirty roll to the left on takeoff:

 The A-4Ms were also powered by the P-408 engine and had the bigger inlets but again, from the side, it's almost impossible to tell.
 (If you read on and then come back to this picture, you may be able to see a hint of it.)